floressuarezalvaro/README_Generator/README.md

 ## Description:
 This repository provides the landing page for my README Generator.

 Please click the link here to open the [README Generator](https://floressuarezalvaro.github.io/README_Generator/).
 Here is also the link to my [repository](https://github.com/floressuarezalvaro/README_Generator).
 Below is a video of how my README Generator works.
-Due to the length of my gif, I was not able to make this image larger.
+Due to the length of my gif, I was not able to make the dimensions larger.

 ![README Recording](./Assets/READMERecording.gif)